Lang--Trotter Conjecture for CM Elliptic Curves: Remarks

 both of which are now known as Gau{\ss} sums, to give his sixth proof of quadratic reciprocity law.
 The above two sums are both defined over $\Z/p\Z.$ Moving the definition to $R/\pi R$ with $R=\Z[i]$ or $\Z[\omega]$, where $\pi$ is a prime element in $R$ such that $N(\pi)=p\in\Z^+$ is a prime, it is also possible to define Gau{\ss} sums.
 In fact, $R/\pi R$ is a finite field of $p$ elements, thus the relevant Gau{\ss} sum can be defined as

 where $\chi_\pi$ denotes the quartic and cubic residue symbols, respectively.
 This was originally utilized by Eisenstein to prove quartic and cubic reciprocity laws.
-Replacing $\chi_\pi$ by its powers, one may obtain a sequence of new Gauss sums, and a linear combination of them can produce the new Gauss sum
+Replacing $\chi_\pi$ by its powers, one may obtain a sequence of new Gau{\ss} sums, and a linear combination of them can produce the new Gau{\ss} sum {Gau{\ss} sum}

 with $k=3,4.$

 To characterize the Lang--Trotter constant in later chapters, we will employ the Gau{\ss} sums $\cQ_\beta(q,t)$ and $\cC_\beta(q,t;\kappa)$.
 They are defined in different means rather than $G(a,\chi_\pi)$.
 We expect these two should have many other potential applications.